This page gives a capsule history of the problem in Canada.

 Furthermore, the Conservative government is holding up to half or more of its committee meetings in camera, so that the public has no idea of voting patterns on motions.
 According to the House rules, in camera meetings should be used only on occasion for matters of national security.
 Why would the Health Committee (HESA) ever need to hold in camera meetings?

 Strangely in late September 2012 the federal Minister of Health once again announced the list of drugs in short supply as if it was a new action.
 Her announcement resulted in erroneous reports in Sun Media and elsewhere.
 That incomplete list of drugs in short supply has been linked at our own site since April 2012 as described above.
+The website was announced again in Edmonton in September 2013, as if it was new, although nothing had changed.

 In early October 2012, several cases of meningitis in at least 5 American states were caused by impure products for spinal injections used as substitutes owing to the drug shortage problem.
+Over the next year more than 700 people were affected and 64 died.
+The FDA tracks the outbreak here.

 Meanwhile, over the course of 2010-2012 the brand name pharmaceutical industry has closed many Canadian centres of production resulting in the loss of upwards of 1000 jobs.
 The issue expressed by industry is the difficulty in conducting research for new molecules.
 However many of the new products are simply invented as “follow on” drugs — designed to do what the generic product would do but new enough to be patented and more expensive and profitable, without necessarily being any better.